 Then came a solution.
 Water.org’s work in Peru meant Ruth could have access to safe water at home.
 No more walking.
 No more hauling.
-We created WaterCredit for people like Ruth, to empower the poor to finance the construction of their own water tap, at home.
+We created WaterCredit for people like Ruth, to empower them to finance the construction of their own water tap, at home.

 Now the mother of two, Ruth proudly uses her time doing more than she’d ever thought possible.
 With a tap at home, she’s been empowered to tap into her own potential.
 And at the center of that potential was an artist - an artist who could sew and make a living creating.
 So while her children play, Ruth designs and stitches custom vehicle covers for taxi companies.
 She now looks at the future with hopeful optimism determined to give her own children bright days, and a bright future.